IohannesArnold/asm2c/2-b_compiler/README.txt

 declaration can be preceded with one or more *.
 A list of parameter declarations may precede the opening brace of a function.

-Summary of differences from B:
+Summary of differences from the historical B:

   * Compound assignment operators are spelt OP= instead of =OP.
   * There are no relop assignment operators (e.g. =<, =>=, ===).